KDE/digikam-doc/setup_application/editor_settings.rst

         The digiKam RAW Import Tool Processing a Nikon NEF File

-    - **RawTherapee**: this application must be installed on your computer. `RawTherapee <https://en.wikipedia.org/wiki/Darktable>`_ is application software for processing photographs in the RAW image formats created by many digital cameras.
+    - **RawTherapee**: this application must be installed on your computer. `RawTherapee <https://en.wikipedia.org/wiki/RawTherapee>`_ is application software for processing photographs in the RAW image formats created by many digital cameras.
 It comprises a subset of image editing operations specifically aimed at non-destructive post-production of raw photos and is primarily focused on improving a photographer's workflow by facilitating the handling of large numbers of images.

+    - **ART**: this application must be installed on your computer. `ART <https://art.pixls.us/>`_ is a derivative version of the RawTherapee application.

     - **UFRaw**: this application must be installed on your computer. `UFRaw <https://en.wikipedia.org/wiki/UFRaw>`_ is an application which can read and manipulate photographs in the RAW image formats created by many digital cameras.